jf647/chef-gen-flavors/README.md

             └── flavor
                 └── example.rb

+It is important that the name of the directory in which your generator cookbook lives matches the name in metadata.rb.
+ChefDK uses the last element of the path as the cookbook name, so if you put your cookbook in a folder called 'cookbook' but your metadata.rb declares the name as 'code_generator', ChefDK won't be able to find your recipe.

 ## ALTERNATE code_generator PATHS

 By default, the code_generator cookbook is assumed to live in a directory